 The G9 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the 6D has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.

-So what is the bottom line?
-Is there a clear favorite between the Canon 6D and the Canon 6D?
+So how do things add up?
+Is the Canon 6D better than the Panasonic G9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.